Shot transition detection: Use

-Shot transition detection is used to split up a film into basic temporal units called shots; a shot is a series of interrelated consecutive pictures taken contiguously by a single camera and representing a continuous action in time and space.
+Shot transition detection is used to split a film into basic temporal units called shots; a shot is a series of interrelated consecutive pictures taken contiguously by a single camera and representing continuous action in time and space.

-This operation is of great use in software for post-production of videos.
-It is also a fundamental step of automated indexing and content-based video retrieval or summarization applications which provide an efficient access to huge video archives, e.g. an application may choose a representative picture from each scene to create a visual overview of the whole film and, by processing such indexes, a search engine can process search items like "show me all films where there's a scene with a lion in it."
+This operation is useful in software for video post-production.
+It is also a fundamental step in automated indexing and content-based video retrieval or summarization applications, which provide efficient access to large video archives; for example, an application may choose a representative picture from each scene to create a visual overview of the whole film and, by processing such indexes, a search engine can process search queries such as "show me all films where there is a scene with a lion."

-Cut detection can do nothing that a human editor couldn't do manually, however it is advantageous as it saves time.
-Furthermore, due to the increase in the use of digital video and, consequently, in the importance of the aforementioned indexing applications, the automatic cut detection is very important nowadays.
+Cut detection cannot perform tasks that a human editor could not do manually; however, it is advantageous because it saves time.
+Furthermore, due to the increase in the use of digital video and, consequently, the importance of the aforementioned indexing applications, automatic cut detection has become increasingly important.